pingswept/me30-website/content/notes/motors.md

 ### Hobby servos

-Okay, now we have to expose a lie: the hobby servo is, in fact, a brushed DC motor hidden inside a plastic box, so the truth is that you only have two kinds of motors.
-The box also contains a geartrain, a motor controller IC, an H-bridge and a potentiometer.
+Okay, now we have to expose a lie: the hobby servo is, in fact, a brushed DC motor hidden inside a plastic case, so the truth is that we're only discussing two kinds of motors.
+The case also contains a geartrain, a motor controller IC, an H-bridge and a potentiometer.

 Here's what a hobby servo looks like, inside and out.